FanConnect/developer/docs/index.md

 # Overview

-[FanConnect TV](https://fanconnect.tv) is a robust IPTV platform **purpose-built** for sports venues that includes professionaly designed, pre-built content.
+[FanConnect TV](https://fanconnect.tv) is a robust IPTV platform **purpose-built** for sports venues that includes professionally designed, pre-built content.

 Content on the FanConnect TV platform is a combination of HTML, CSS, and Javascript.
 Together these files are bundled (we use [Parcel](https://parceljs.org/)), zipped, and uploaded to the FanConnect TV Content Management System (CMS) as [Templates](./templates).
 From there, customers are free to use these [Templates](./templates) on their IPTV network to display on TV screens throughout their venue.